-Square Enix Material Usage Policy
+Square Enix West Material Usage Policy

-Only Square Enix Music: Some of our games contain music that we don’t own and merely license.
-Usually you’ll be able to recognize this (such as the radio music in Sleeping Dogs), but we understand it won’t always be clear.
-As a result, your video could be subject to automated filtering by the owner of the recording or composition.
-If you’re unsure about a particular song, please check the game credits.
-Since we cannot grant you a license to use someone else’s music, you’ll need to get permission from the copyright owner(s).
+Only Original Square Enix Content: Some Square Enix games contain music or other content that Square Enix doesn’t own.
+Usually you’ll be able to recognize this—for example, Square Enix doesn’t own the Marvel characters in Marvel’s Avengers or the music that plays on the radio in Sleeping Dogs—but we understand it won’t always be clear.
+If you include non-Square Enix music or other content in your video (even if it was in the original Square Enix game), your video could be subject to filtering or takedown notices by the owner of the copyright in the original work.
+Since we cannot grant you a license to use someone else’s content, you’ll need to get permission from the copyright owner(s) before using their content.